 Joshua Tree Ranch House

-Situated within walking distance of the Joshua Tree Visitor Center, this rustic motel offers basic, yet comfortable accommodation with an outdoor pool and garden.
-Each room includes A/C and free WiFi, and certain units include a kitchenette and fridge.
-For those interested in hiking, Joshua Tree Ranch House is just 4 miles from Lower Covington Flat and 9 miles from the Maze Loop Trail.
+Within walking distance of the Joshua Tree Visitor Center, this rustic motel offers basic lodging with an outdoor pool and garden.
+Each room includes A/C and free WiFi, and certain units have a kitchenette and fridge.
+For those interested in hiking, Joshua Tree Ranch House is just four miles from Lower Covington Flat and nine miles from the Maze Loop Trail.

-Fine Print: 2-night minimum stay.
-Free cancellation up to 60 days before check-in.
-Family-friendly.
-Pet friendly on request, but additional charges may apply.
+Fine Print: Pet-friendly on request, but additional charges may apply.
+Rooms are wheelchair-accessible.

 Fairfield Inn & Suites Twentynine Palms

-Highly rated by visitors, Fairfield Inn & Suites is just 4 miles from Joshua Tree and offers nearly any amenity one could think of.
-Featuring a 24-hour market, laundry and dry cleaning facilities, a gym, a whirlpool and a free continental breakfast, it’s the perfect option for those looking for guaranteed value.
-Given that each room includes a sofa bed, it’s also a great option for families with children.
+Highly rated by visitors, Fairfield Inn and Suites is four miles from Joshua Tree and offers tons of amenities.
+There’s a 24-hour market, laundry and dry cleaning facilities, a gym, a whirlpool, and a complimentary continental breakfast, making it the perfect option for those looking for guaranteed value.
+Each room includes a sofa bed, making it an excellent option for families.

 Motel 6 Twentynine Palms